brikrey67/rails-views/readme.md

 - Describe the role of instance variables in sharing information between an action and its view
 - Describe the Rails convention for implicitly rendering a view from an action
 - Differentiate between `redirect` and  `render`
-- Use `strong_params` to limit what attributes can be modified
+- Use `strong_params` to protect database integrity

 ## Framing (5 min)